 Rock Band 2 has the random event "Biggest.
 Show.
 Ever." which tasks you with getting 5 stars on every song in the setlist plus an unnamed encore song with no overdrive at all.
 The encore added is always Ace of Spades.
-Due to how Rock Band 2 determines star cutoffs, the difficulty of the challenge skyrockets with the number of people in the band.
+The problem is, multiple band-mates deploying overdrive simultaneously gives massive score multipliers to everyone, and the star cut-offs adjust for this.
 If you have a full band, it is impossible to get 5 stars on Ace Of Spades without overdrive.

 Up to Eleven: Unplugged (PSP)'s Overdrive multiplier, when activated at 5x, makes the score 11x than just ten.